digitalcraftsman/hugo-icarus-theme/README.md

 # Icarus

 Icarus is a responsive and customizable theme for bloggers.
 It's a port of the same-named theme for [Hexo](//hexo.io) made by [Ruipeng Zhang](https://github.com/ppoffice).
-Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, localization (l10n) support, syntax highlighting for source code, optional widgets for the sidebar and a handful [shortcodes](http://gohugo.io/extras/shortcodes/) to make your life easier.
+Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, localization (l10n) support, syntax highlighting for source code and optional widgets for the sidebar.

 ![](https://raw.githubusercontent.com/digitalcraftsman/hugo-icarus-theme/master/images/screenshot.png)